mnot/I-D/json-home/draft.md

 By using HTTP, these applications realise a number of benefits, from message framing to caching, and well-defined semantics that are broadly understood and useful.

-However, one of the core architectural tenants of the Web is the use of links {{RFC3986}} to navigate between states; typically, these applications document static URLs that clients need to know and servers need to implement, and any interaction outside of these bounds is uncharted territory.
+Often, these applications of HTTP are defined by documenting static URLs that clients need to know and servers need to implement.
+Any interaction outside of these bounds is uncharted territory.

+For some applications, this approach brings issues, especially when the interface changes, either due to evolution, extension or drift between implementations.
+Furthermore, implementing more than one instance of interface can bring further issues, as different environments have different requirements.

-In contrast, a link-driven application discovers relevant resources at run time, using a shared vocabulary of link relations {{RFC5988}} and internet media types {{RFC6838}} to support a "follow your nose" style of interaction.
+The Web itself offers one way to address these issues, using links {{RFC3986}} to navigate between states.
+A link-driven application discovers relevant resources at run time, using a shared vocabulary of link relations {{RFC5988}} and internet media types {{RFC6838}} to support a "follow your nose" style of interaction -- just as a Web browser does to navigate the Web.

 A client can then decide which resources to interact with "on the fly" based upon its capabilities (as described by link relations), and the server can safely add new resources and